vincentxbui/cs283/4-ShellP2/questions.md

 2. What happens if the fork() system call fails?
 How does your implementation handle this scenario?

     > **Answer**:  If the fork() system call fails, -1 will be returned.
-This would mean that the system unable able to create a new child process.
+This would mean that the system is unable to create a new child process.
 The implementation handles this scenario by returning an error.

 3. How does execvp() find the command to execute?
 What system environment variable plays a role in this process?